uppedtrout/Better-config/README.md

 alone on a mountain top or some such place close to the Rays, but alone.
 Being finished, it should be wrapped in a square of the finest silk and lain aside until such time as it is needed.
-The Number os SHAMMASH is Twenty and this is his Seal:Downloaded from www.holybooks.com The God of Mars is the mighty NERGAL.
+The Number os SHAMMASH is Twenty and this is his Seal:
+The God of Mars is the mighty NERGAL.
 He has the head of a man on the body of a lion, and bears a sword and a flail.
 He is the God of War, and of the fortunes of War.
 He was sometimes though to be an agent of the